DeFuniak Springs, Florida

 DeFuniak Springs (/də'fjuːniːæk/ də-FEW-nee-ak) is a city in and the county seat of Walton County, Florida, United States.
 The population was 5,919 as of the 2020 Census, up from 5,177 at the 2010 census.
-Crestview–Fort Walton Beach–Destin metropolitan area.
+It is part of the Crestview–Fort Walton Beach–Destin metropolitan area.

 DeFuniak Springs is home to Lake DeFuniak, one of two spring-fed lakes in the world that is nearly perfectly round.

-DeFuniak Springs serves as a hub for residents in surrounding rural and unincorporated communities.
-Areas such as Paxton, Mossy Head, Ponce de Leon, and others in between utilize the services of DeFuniak Springs.

 History

 Founding

 The town was founded during the late 19th century as a resort development by the officers of the Pensacola and Atlantic Railroad, a subsidiary of the Louisville and Nashville Railroad.
 The P&A was organized to connect the terminus of the L&N at Pensacola to the western terminus of a predecessor of the Seaboard Air Line Railroad at River Junction—now Chattahoochee—in the 1880s.
 The town was named after Frederick R. DeFuniak, a vice-president of the L&N. Like much of Northwest Florida, DeFuniak Springs was settled mainly by Scots from Virginia and the Carolinas.